BinaryMuse/fluxxor/site/contents/what-is-flux.md

 Since the stores need to update themselves in response to actions, the actions tend to be semantically descriptive.
 For example, in a flux forum application, to mark a thread as read, you might dispatch an action with a type of `MARK_THREAD_READ`.
 The action (and the component generating the action) doesn't know *how* to perform the update, but *describes* what it wants to happen.

 Because of this property, you rarely have to change your action types, only how the stores respond to them.
-As long as your application has a concept of a "thread" and you have a have a button or other interaction that should mark a thread as read, the `MARK_THREAD_READ` action type is semantically valid.
+As long as your application has a concept of a "thread" and you have a button or other interaction that should mark a thread as read, the `MARK_THREAD_READ` action type is semantically valid.

 ### No Cascading Actions